-The factors that affect energy costs

-(And it is not all about luminaire efficacy only)
+The factors that affect energy costs (And it is not all about luminaire efficacy only)

-- Luminous efficacy for LED luminaires is still improving each year (a conservative estimate is +5-7% per year).
-According to 2017 US data, 50% of LED roadway lighting is centred in the range 90-120 lm/W (LPW) (25-30% of PDI). - The maintenance factor (MF) is poorly understood, assumptions may range from 0.80 to 0.97 (i.e. 17% influence on PDI).
+- Luminous efficacy for LED luminaires is still improving each year (a conservative estimate is +5 to +7% per year).
+According to 2017 US data, 50% of LED roadway lighting is centred in the range 90-120 lm/W (LPW), i.e. influence PDI by 25-30%. - The maintenance factor (MF) is poorly understood, assumptions may range from 0.80 to 0.97 (i.e. influence PDI by 17%).
 Lower MFs may result in over-designed lighting and more light pollution. - The utilance factor is improving with LED but may require special optics to achieve a good factor in narrow roads <5m wide.
-Typical range is 0.35 to 0.70 (i.e. 50% potential reduction of PDI).
+Typical range is 0.35 to 0.70 (i.e. reduce PDI by 50%).

 - The light level is hugely significant and impacts directly on AECI.
-Going down just 2 light classes in the design can reduce AECI by 50% (although some limited trade-off expected with lower luminous efficacy for lower power LED). - The dimming factor, via curfew dimming to 50% / 10% can achieve AECI reductions of 25-40%.
+Going down just 2 light classes in the design can reduce AECI by 50%. - The dimming factor, via reasonable dimming during periods of low night-time road use intensity can reduce AECI by 25-40%.